 Official contests could be held between towns and nations – solemn affairs of thanksgiving speeches and tobacco offerings, strict rules, hundreds of players and the dignity of the involved nations at stake.
 But as often, spontaneous games would break on the sunny afternoon, played at the open grounds of a town or a village, a friendly competition accompanied by almost no formalities.
 Life was not always stern and Haudenosaunee men, like anyone else on earth, welcomed the opportunity to exercise and relax, to show their skill or impress the girls.

-An excerpt from “Two Rivers”, The Peacemaker Trilogy, book #1.
+An excerpt from “Two Rivers”, The Peacemaker Series, book #1.

 Pushing another player out of his way, Tekeni leaped ahead, seeing the momentarily clear path.
 His shaft shot forward, as his eyes estimated the distance.
 Oh, yes, he was going to trap this ball, to catch it safely in his net, to make a run for the opposite team’s gates, and maybe, with a little luck, to score.

 Racing on, oblivious of the cheering crowds, he turned sharply without slowing his step, catching his balance, ready to face the descending ball.
 It was coming down fast.
 For a fraction of a moment, he could see it clearly, a coarse, round thing made out of a stuffed deerskin, heavy enough to inflict damage if one wasn’t careful.